xiongyihui/wifi-car/README.md

 Easily build a Wi-Fi car with open source technologies

 Harware
- - a route with USB port, which need run OpenWrt.
-TP Link WR703N or Fast FWR171-3G is recommanded.
+ - a route - TP Link WR703N or Fast FWR171-3G
  - a Arduino board
- - a car with motors and drive board
+ - a car with motor driver
- - (option) a USB Hub to extend USB port
+ - a USB Hub
+ - a USB camera

 Software
  - OpenWrt, a GNU/Linux based firmware program for embedded devices such as residential gateways and routers.
  - Arduino
+ - Android app to control the car remotely.
+ - Web browser to access web UI of the car.